Difference Between Accidents, Incidents, and Near Misses

 What is an Incident?

-Incidents are events that have the potential to cause injury or damage but do not necessarily result in any harm.
+Incidents are events that can potentially cause injury or damage but do not necessarily result in any harm.
 This could include a car skidding on a wet road or a worker slipping on a wet floor.
 Incidents can be caused by unsafe conditions or careless behavior.
-While they may not cause any harm, they can still be warning signs that something more serious could happen if the situation is not addressed.
+While they may not cause harm, they can still be warning signs that something more serious could happen if the situation is not addressed.

 Examples of incidents include: